Philosophy is the first, oldest, and largest discipline, leading to the founding of

 philosophy is 'the good' and knowing what 'the good' is means you will know what is

 good to do in any particular situation.
-It is also easy to argue that studying

 Metaphysics is the study of being or existence and their scope such that we get